3DCoded/Happy-Hare/Conceptual-MMU.md

 - Indicator LEDs on each gate with +1 LED for status
 - No post-gear sensors, no encoder, no combiner/splitter, no active dc-rewinder, no servo

-Such a design would blend the inherent benefits of a type-B design without given up the ability to have a large number of gates and eliminates some of the proven hurdles of current designs: selector servos, filament slippage when not active, encoder malfunctions, dc-motor rewinder control complexity, one way bearing malfunction, etc.,
+Such a design would blend the inherent benefits of a type-B design without given up the ability to have a large number of gates and eliminates some of the proven hurdles of current designs: selector servos, filament slippage when not active, encoder malfunctions, dc-motor rewinder control complexity, etc.

 If my setup I'd use blobifer instead of purge/wipe tower with dynamically controlled purge volumes.
 All filament useage would be synced with spoolman and I'd have pre-print explanation of potential issues like insufficent filament.